 I do not wish to render this account merely as a book of lists, but those 27 winners include some of the luminaries of the Australian Turf.
 In the interests of completeness I attach their names: Abercorn, Melos, Trenchant, Hautvilliers, Belah, Sylvanite, Mountain King, Cisco, Beragoon, Mountain Knight, Biplane, Artilleryman, Tregilla, Peter Pan, Talking, Reading, Laureate, Main Topic, Playboy, Caranna, Summer Fair, Royal Sovereign, Swift Peter, Silver Sharpe, Classic Mission, Taras Bulba and Battle Sign.

 It was while on that visit to England that in London in August he married the widow who had already borne him six children.
-Upon his return from the Old Country, Tait took up residence at Toddington on The Boulevard, in the inner-Sydney suburb of Petersham where he proved to be a most amiable and generous host to many of his former racing confreres.
+Upon his return from the Old Country, Tait took up residence at Toddington on The Boulevard, in the inner-Sydney suburb of Petersham.
+John Tait bought the handsome two-storey Victorian house together with its extensive grounds and gardens for £3,500 in June 1883.
+Built around 1878, it was an impressive six-bedroom residence with sweeping lawns, attractive garden beds, a carriage drive and a tennis court.
+Tait proved to be a most amiable and generous host at Toddington to many of his former racing confreres.
 His years of retirement from the Turf were by no means idle, for apart from being an active Justice of the Peace he was a committeeman of the Animal Protection Society and a New South Wales commissioner for both the Adelaide (1887) and Melbourne (1888) Exhibitions.
 Tait never entirely abandoned racing and to the end of his days regularly attended the Saturday fixture despite declining health.

 And what became of those famous Byron Lodge stables on Randwick hill, over which Tait ruled for so long as if a despot with a rod of iron, with Ashworth obeying his every command?
 The stables did survive the two men, and continued to be used, but not for long.
 By the time the Great War broke out in August 1914 the old house, too, had disappeared, replaced by a string of cottages.
 Derelict remains of the old stables that had once housed the likes of The Barb and Florence lingered on for just a few years longer.